-In the cultural heritage domain, people often use "creative and exploratory thought processes involved in translating conceptual ideas to visual instantiations" [Jörgensen & Jörgensen, 2002: 1357.]
-Given this, there are a number of areas in which MultiMatch can endeavour to improve upon current practices in terms of information seeking, retrieval, and presentation.
+In the cultural heritage domain, people often use "creative and exploratory thought processes involved in translating conceptual ideas to visual instantiations" [Jörgensen & Jörgensen, 2002: 1357].
+Given this, there are a number of areas where MultiMatch has endeavoured to improve upon current practices in terms of information seeking, retrieval, and presentation.
 For example, most multimedia or cultural heritage sites follow fairly standard ways of presenting browse and search results, even though these may not be the most effective methods of doing so.
-Inspired by research on alternative means of visualizing search results, MultiMatch can consider adopting different and more interactive methods, including but not limited to clustered concept hierarchies, visual collages, fisheye views, or other methods beyond the standard thumbnail grid display.
+Inspired by research on alternative means of visualizing search results, MultiMatch has considered different and more interactive methods, including but not limited to clustered concept hierarchies, visual collages, fisheye views, or other methods beyond the standard thumbnail grid display.

-Additionally, interactivity will be a main emphasis of the MultiMatch interface, since searching or browsing is often a fluid and evolving process in which users' needs and strategies may constantly change.
-How best to support these needs will be a major focus of MultiMatch which will draw on a user-centred approach to interface design that takes into account user input and requirements.
-Ways of facilitating interaction may include the development of features for storing items and searches, refining queries, giving relevance feedback, navigating between results, and exploring relationships between items on a variety of planes.
+Additionally, interactivity has been a main emphasis of the MultiMatch interface, since searching or browsing is often a fluid and evolving process in which users' needs and strategies may constantly change.
+How best to support these needs has been a major focus of MultiMatch which will draw on a user-centred approach to interface design that takes into account user input and requirements.
+Ways discussed for facilitating interaction have included the development of features for storing items and searches, refining queries, giving relevance feedback, navigating between results, and exploring relationships between items on a variety of planes.

-Given that the cultural heritage field is heavily based on themes and relationships between people, places, time periods, and media, it will be necessary to provide ways of describing and navigating said relationships, be this through a more advanced type of faceted browsing, using concept maps, or including interactive means of visualizing interactions or connections over time and geographical location (e.g., seeing when, where, and by whom artworks related to Shakespeare's "A Midsummer Night's Dream" were produced.)
+Given that the cultural heritage field is heavily based on themes and relationships between people, places, time periods, and media, it has been necessary to consider ways of describing and navigating said relationships, be this through a more advanced type of faceted browsing, using concept maps, or including interactive means of visualizing interactions or connections over time and geographical location (e.g., seeing when, where, and by whom artworks related to Shakespeare's "A Midsummer Night's Dream" were produced.)

 The present state-of-the-art research provides a variety of technological or design concepts that enable new and innovative ways of interacting with virtual objects; however, many of these have yet to be implemented in practice on a wide scale.
 In theory, new ideas and concepts are meant to improve upon the weaknesses of current practice, but it is not always the case that these methods are appreciated by users.
-Therefore, by examining and testing a variety of approaches with potential user groups, MultiMatch can endeavour to build an interactive, innovative interface that is first and foremost successful at meeting its users' needs.
+Therefore, by examining and testing a variety of approaches with potential user groups, MultiMatch has endeavoured to build an interactive, innovative interface that is first and foremost successful at meeting its users' needs.